vaadin/vaadin-element-skeleton/README.md

 1. Install [web-component-tester](https://www.npmjs.com/package/web-component-tester): `npm install -g web-component-tester`

-1. When in the <component-name> directory, run `wct`, browser will automatically open the component API documentation.
+1. When in the <component-name> directory, run `wct` or `npm test`, browser will automatically open the component API documentation.

 ## Following the coding style